-On September 30, 2020, the FRB issued a proposed rule to make conforming changes to its capital plan rule, stress capital buffer requirements, and capital planning requirements to be consistent with the Tailoring Rules framework.
-Under the proposal, Category IV firms, like us, would have the ability to elect to participate in the supervisory stress test and receive an updated SCB requirement in a year in which they are not subject to the supervisory stress test.
-For purposes of calculating the SCB in 2021, the proposed rule would require us to notify the FRB of our intention to participate in the 2021 supervisory stress test by February 15, 2021.
-In addition, the proposal would maintain the requirement for firms like us to submit capital plans annually but would generally remove the capital plan rule requirement to calculate forward-looking projections of capital under supervisory scenarios and also reduce compliance burden related to reporting requirements.
+On February 3, 2021, the FRB adopted a final rule to tailor the requirements of its Capital Plan Rule, specifically modifying capital planning, regulatory reporting and stress capital buffer requirements to be consistent with the Tailoring Rules framework.
+Under the final rule, effective April 5, 2021, Category IV firms, like us, have the ability to elect to participate in the supervisory stress test and receive an updated SCB requirement in a year in which they are not subject to the supervisory stress test.
+We did not elect to participate in the 2021 supervisory stress test and therefore our SCB is expected to remain at 3.4% for 2021.

-(1) Eligible retained income, effective March 31, 2020 is defined by regulations as the greater of (1) net income for the four preceding calendar quarters, net of any distributions and associated tax effects not already reflected in net income, and (2) the average of a banking organization's net income over the preceding four quarters.
+(1) Eligible retained income is defined by regulations as the greater of (1) net income for the four preceding calendar quarters, net of any distributions and associated tax effects not already reflected in net income, and (2) the average of a banking organization's net income over the preceding four quarters.